niess/danton/README.md

-mode            string               The run mode, one of "backward", "forward" or "grammage". output-file     string, null         The output file name or `null` for `stdout`. requested       integer              The requested number of valid Monte-Carlo events
+mode            string               The run mode, one of "backward", "forward" or "grammage". output-file     string, null         The output file name or `null` for `stdout`. requested       integer              The requested number of valid Monte-Carlo events seed            unsigned, null       The simulation random seed.
+If null, then the seed is set
+                                       from the OS entropy using /dev/urandom.
 ```

 In addition to the previous general parameters one also has the following keys :